-Goodwill is not subject to amortization but is subject to impairment ~~testing in the future~~testing.
-The Company ~~utilized~~utilizes the simplified test for goodwill impairment.
+Goodwill is not subject to amortization but is subject to impairment testing.
+The Company utilizes the simplified test for goodwill impairment.
 The amount recognized for impairment is equal to the difference between the carrying value and the asset's fair value.
 The valuation methods used in the quantitative fair value assessment was a discounted cash flow method and required management to make certain assumptions and estimates regarding certain industry trends and future profitability of our reporting units.
 The Company tests more frequently if indicators are present or changes in circumstances suggest that impairment may exist.
-These indicators include, among others, declines in sales, earnings or cash flows, or the development of a material adverse change in the business climate.
+These indicators include, among others, declines in sales, earnings, or cash flows, or the development of a material adverse change in the business climate.
 The Company assesses goodwill for impairment at the reporting unit level.
 The estimates of fair value and the determination of reporting units requires management judgment.